seanbao/mnemonas/docs/public-server-quickstart.en.md

 ## 5. Go-Live Checklist

+- [ ] `./scripts/public-go-live-smoke.sh nas.example.com` has passed from an external network, or equivalent HTTPS health, HTTP redirect, and backend-port-unreachable checks have been completed manually.
 - [ ] The initial administrator password has been changed.
   The `initial-password.txt` path is absent with no symlink, symlink component, or non-regular file left behind.
 - [ ] At least two enabled administrator accounts exist, so one lost password does not lock out maintenance.